Last year, I decided to publicly share my goals for the first time. You can read that post here if you’d like.

 To Be Able to Do the Splits

 Real-life friends will laugh at this, as being able to do the splits has been a mainstay in my resolutions list for more than a decade.
 I’ve always dreamed of it, but never been able to commit to enough stretching to make it happen.
-I got close in Mexico two years ago, but then my book happened.
-And then I got glandular fever/mono, and it all slipped away from me.
+I got close in Mexico two years ago, but then I got glandular fever/mono, and it all slipped away from me.
 2016 is the year.

 Nope!
 But it wouldn’t be a Lauren resolution list if it didn’t have me failing to do the splits somewhere in it.
 I was fairly dedicated to my goal this year and spent 15 minutes every evening stretching out my muscles, but I would stop every time I took a trip, then return to Lisbon to find myself back at square one again.
 Will 2017 be the year I finally get to do them?
 Probably not, but you know I’ll give it a shot anyway.